Is Sugar Inflammatory? — 8 Ways Sugar May Drive Inflammation

 Acute inflammation is the body's immediate and short-term response to an injury, infection, or other foreign invaders.
 Consider it an army of immune cells mobilizing against a threat.
 Inflammatory cytokines are the first soldiers to respond, signaling other immune cells to take action.
 This mechanism helps the body ward off diseases and heal injuries.
 And once the issue is resolved, the troops go home.

-Several factors can trigger this systematic inflammation, such as aging, alcoholism, cigarette smoking, lack of exercise, and —you guessed it—too much added sugar.
+Several factors can trigger this systemic inflammation, such as aging, alcoholism, cigarette smoking, lack of exercise, and —you guessed it—too much added sugar.
 But how exactly can sugar fire up chronic inflammation?

 The Not-So-Sweet Connection Between Sugar and Inflammation